HeliosOrg/SimpleDataIntegration/README.md

 - Control an in-game experience via an internet-connected device (e.g. changing lighting, weather, etc.) such as an iPad

-- Send data to server, to be consumed by a separate client (e.g. web app showing heat-maps of kill locations, live match-tracking tickers, etc.)
+- Send data to a server, to be consumed by a separate client (e.g. web app showing heat-maps of kill locations, live match-tracking tickers, etc.)

 - Communicate with third-party APIs such as Twitter, Facebook, Youtube, etc. from inside your UE4 client